leaf-ai/studio-go-runner/README.md

 # Go compilation

-This code based makes use of Go 1.9 release candidates at the time it was authored.
-The code will cleanly compile with Go 1.9 when it is released with 4 weeks.
-In the interim however the release candiates should be used for building this code.
-Instructions for Go 1.9 release candiate installation can be found at https://godoc.org/golang.org/x/build/version/go1.9rc1. go dep is used as the dependency management tool.
+This code based makes use of Go 1.9 which can be downloaded from golang.org. go dep is used as the dependency management tool.
 You do not need to use this tool except during active development. go dep software, and its installation instructions can be found at https://github.com/golang/dep.  go dep is intended to be absorbed into the go toolchain but for now can be obtained independently if needed.
 All dependencies for this code base are checked into github following the best practice suggested at https://www.youtube.com/watch?v=eZwR8qr2BfI.

 # Runtime Environment